Rory Williams | ||

 In 2010, not knowing Amy had left in the TARDIS and spent days away from Leadworth, Rory was surprised as the Doctor unexpectedly appeared in place of a stripper at his stag party.
 He was disheartened to learn that Amy had tried to kiss the Doctor.
 The Doctor took the couple on a "romantic break" to Venice in 1580 as a wedding gift.
 They ran into Saturnyns who planned to flood Venice and repopulate it with their species.
 Rory defended Amy from Francesco, a Saturnyn who wished to convert her into a "fish from space".
 The Doctor defeated the Saturnyns and Rory agreed to continue travelling with the Doctor after Amy asked him to.

-The Alliance scanned the psychic imprint left by Amy and used her dormant memories of Rory to create an Auton duplicate
+The Alliance scanned the psychic imprint left by Amy and used her dormant memories of Rory to create an Auton duplicate.

 Honeymoon